Food Safety Certification

 All Food Facilities (except Temporary Event Vendors) doing any preparation of potentially hazardous foods are required to have, at minimum, one certified Food Safety Manager on staff.
 There are a number of options available to schedule an exam and become certified.
 For a complete list, please see the American National Standards Institute (ANSI) list of accredited Food Safety Manager Certification providers.

 Placer County offers a one day class through National Registry of Food Safety Professionals.
-The class is offered in Auburn four times a year and in Tahoe twice a year (see applications below for dates).
+The class is offered in Auburn four times a year and in Tahoe twice a year.
 Both classes are filled on a "first come, first served" basis.
 Once your application and fee are processed a confirmation letter will be mailed to you.
 If you do not receive a confirmation letter, please call Environmental Health to verify that your application has been received and you have been placed in the class.
 Books and exams are also available in Spanish.
 View the following flyers to learn more about the classes:

 - Tahoe Class - Tahoe Administration Center Conference Room Map